Third Energy UK

 - Kelt UK Ltd (1995-08-04)

-- Newgate Communications from September 2013 until present.
-Former journalist turned lobbyist Jason Nisse handled Third's account from late 2014 until his departure in mid-2017, as well as the industry trade body group UKOOG account.
+- Newgate Communications from September 2013 until 31 August 2018 Former journalist turned lobbyist Jason Nisse handled Third's account from late 2014 until his departure in mid-2017, as well as the industry trade body group UKOOG account.

 - Global Natural Resource Investments (formerly Barclay's Natural Resources Investment)